Suzanna-Linn/slua/docs/moving-lljson.md

 for k, v in resort do
     print(k, if type(v) == "table" then table.concat(v, ", ") else v)
 end
---[[
--- >
-name    Sunny Sands
+-- > name        Sunny Sands
+-- > activities  Sunbathing, Jet skiing, Frisbee competitions -- > rating      4.2
+-- > open        true
-activities    Sunbathing, Jet skiing, Frisbee competitions rating    4.2 open    true tips    Bring sunscreen, Smile for photos, Don't feed the seagulls ]]
+-- > tips        Bring sunscreen, Smile for photos, Don't feed the seagulls</code></pre>
-</code></pre>

 Example sending a table in a linked message:
 <pre class="language-sluab"><code class="language-sluab">-- script1 - sending a table with a linked message